iftikharalinaeem/tawwer_forum/login/readme.md

 Requirements
 ------------

-1. Uh, PDO, PDO_MySQL and PHP 5.3 or something.
+1. Uh, pdo_mysql and PHP 5.3 or something.
 2. A suppressed urge to puke at terrible code.

 That's pretty much it. _So_ terribly sorry.